A group of priests led

 nice wicked aggressions to her part by

 being posessed by the lamp.
+She really knew how to

-Zoe Trilling looked like that she
+Zoe Trilling (Amanda Evans) looked like that she

 had the mumps while doing this film and